Friday, April 1, 2022

 0.00001 m Diameter of a human capillary vessel

-10-9 m (one nanometer) Size of a molecule
+10-9 m Size of a molecule (one nanometer)

-10-15 m Size of proton
+10-15 m Size of a proton

 10-35 m The Planck length is 1.62 x 10-35 m (smallest possible dimension)